PwnJustRight/CSD3120-TP-05/README.md

 ## Known issues

-Currently, the WebXR export has an issue with openGL rendering where parts of the environment are not rendered.
-We have tested and checked that the items are still there to interact with.
-All interactables are still in the scene and working, just not appearing.
-If this happens for you please contact us for a .exe export of our game.
-The game is otherwise working fine for us on Unity.
+Small visual glitch remains after crafting certain atoms.

-You may also refer to the video demo link above to get an idea of our game.
+You may also refer to the video demo link above to get a better idea of our game.

 ## How to play